dazuma/toys/toys/docs/guide.md

 ### Useful gems

-Now that you know how to ensure a gem is installed, let's look at some third- party gems that you might find useful when writing tools.
+Now that you know how to ensure a gem is installed, either individually or as part of a bundle, let's look at some third-party gems that you might find useful when writing tools.

 We already saw how to use the **highline** gem.
 Highline generally provides two
 features: terminal styling, and prompts.
 For these capabilities and many more,